Peeragogy/peeragogy-workbook/core.md

 # Core solutions

 > Forward links specify the “smaller” context for each of our patterns.
 This helps to explain the core solution that each pattern in our pattern language offers.
-This table records each instance of A→B where pattern A refers to pattern B.
+This table records each instance of A→ B where pattern A refers to pattern B.

 ## Peeragogy: Get really concrete about what the problems are.